If you wish to contact the GTMUA (Gloucester Township Municipal Utilities Authority) please call (856) 227-8666.

 DO RECYCLE: Plastic that displays either #1, #2, #4, #5, #7 inside the triangle recycling emblem on the bottom.
 These containers could have been used for juice, soda, water, milk and laundry detergent.

-DO NOT INCLUDE: anti freeze or oil containers, butter tubs, flower pots, laundry buckets, plastic bags, plastic plates or utensils, utensils, styrofoam, vinyl.
+DO NOT INCLUDE: anti freeze or auto oil containers, children's toys, flower pots, laundry baskets/buckets, plastic bags, plastic plates or utensils, utensils, styrofoam, vinyl.
 Plastic shopping bags can be returned to many stores for recycling.

-DO RECYCLE: Paper such as newspaper and all of its inserts, catalogs, chipboard (beer & soda cartons), cereal boxes, computer paper, envelopes, gift boxes, greeting cards, junk mail, magazines, non-metallic wrapping paper, office paper, paper toilet/towel rolls, clean pizza boxes, phone books, shredded paper*, text books (without hard covers) and work books also, all types of flattened/cut down corrugated cardboard (so cart will fully empty) that are not waxed or coated are recyclable.
+DO RECYCLE: Paper such as newspaper and all of its inserts, catalogs, chipboard (beer & soda cartons), cereal boxes, computer paper, envelopes, gift boxes, greeting cards, junk mail, magazines, non-metallic wrapping paper, office paper, paper toilet/towel rolls, clean pizza boxes, phone books, shredded paper*, text books (without hard covers) and work books.
+Also, all types of flattened/cut down corrugated cardboard (so cart will completely close) that are not waxed or coated are recyclable.

 *Please note: continue to put shredded paper in brown paper bag and staple closed, so it will not blow out of cart into the street while unloading.

-Brush must be cut into 3-foot lengths and tied into bundles not to exceed 50 pounds each, as per Ordinance 55-7:C. Brush will be collected by Public Works during the week that includes a section's regular recycling day with the exception of Friday which will be picked up on Thursday.
+Brush must be cut into 3ft lengths and tied into bundles not to exceed 50 pounds (as per Ordinance Chapter 55-7).
+Brush will be collected by Public Works during the week that includes a section’s regular every other week recycling day with the exception of Friday which will be picked up on Thursday.

 Stumps are collected every 2-4 weeks.
 Residents are to notify the Public Works Department at 228-3144 prior to pick up.